Rahul-Bairwa/React-Textflux/README.md

 ### [plugin:vite:import-analysis] Failed to resolve entry for package
 - Make sure your `package.json` has correct `main`, `module`, and `exports` fields
 - Clear node_modules and reinstall: `rm -rf node_modules package-lock.json && npm install`

+### Image/Video Not Opening in Fullscreen
+- **Fixed in latest version:** Fullscreen preview now works for all images/videos, even if they are nested inside other elements or loaded dynamically.
+The editor robustly attaches event listeners to all media elements after any content change.
+- If you still face issues, ensure you are using the latest version and check for JavaScript errors in the console.